nic2703/Innoprojekt_22/README.md

 Code for Innoprojekt competition at ETHZ.

 #ip22
-Code for a plotter device.
+Code for our plotter device.

 Use instructions:
 Windows installation through zip.
-.ino code for arduino uno, electrical components in kit
+.ino code for arduino uno, electrical components in the kit